fx-giant/giant-documentations/visual/density-map.md

 ## Use Cases

 ### CoVid19 Infections in USA
-Covid19 infection data from all the states in the USA for 03/07/2020 is recorded in this dataset.
-2016 to 2018 on the amount of tickets sold from each month.
-A Density Map can be used to display which states have a denser population of infections compared to the others.
+COVID-19 infection data from all the states in the USA for 03/07/2020 is recorded in this dataset.
+The Density Map can be used to display the rate of recovery between the states by comparing each state's total number of discharged patients against the total number of cases.
 Download sample data [here](./sample-data/density-map/USA-Covid19-Cases-03.07.2020.csv).

 Below are the fields used for the data binding to generate the chart: